hanxi/wlua/README.md

 curl -i http://localhost:8081
 ```

+## Other

-More test in demo: <https://github.com/hanxi/wlua-demo>
+- More test in demo: <https://github.com/hanxi/wlua-demo>

-More page in blog: <http://blog.hanxi.cc/p/74/>
+- More page in blog: <http://blog.hanxi.cc/p/74/>
+- A tools for monitor skyent cluster <https://github.com/hanxi/skynet-admin>